 - Improve your emotional and physical well being

-- Develop creativity and self confidence
+- Develop self confidence and self esteem

 - Help you to relax and feel comfortable